-A keyword ability that lets a player cast one half of a split card only from his or her graveyard.
+A keyword ability that lets a player cast one half of a split card only from their graveyard.
 See rule 702.126, "Aftermath."

 Alternating Teams Variant

 A multiplayer variant played among two or more teams of equal size.
 See rule 811, "Alternating Teams Variant."